 - Sudden Downer Ending: The boy's murder.

 - Wham Episode: Walt and Jesse assemble a crew to pull off a train heist, and just barely get it done in time.
-While celebrating, a kid riding through on a dirtbike sees them, causing one of the heist workers to quickly pull out his pistol and shoot the kid as Jesse protests, following the creed of "no witnesses."
+While celebrating, a kid riding through on a dirtbike sees them, causing Todd to quickly pull out his pistol and shoot the kid as Jesse protests, following the creed of "no witnesses."

-- Would Hurt a Child: Todd Alquist shoots 10 year old Drew Sharp for accidentally stumbling across their heist.
+- Would Hurt a Child: Todd Alquist shoots 14-year-old Drew Sharp for accidentally stumbling across their heist.